Jaylen Waddle Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 - Waddle has seen the ball thrown his way eight times in the red zone this season, 19.5% of his team's 41 red zone pass attempts.

-- The Dolphins have thrown the ball in 64.9% of their plays from scrimmage this year while running the ball 35.1% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Dolphins have run 64.9% passing plays and 35.1% rushing plays this season.
+They rank 26th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Jets.